How to Change macOS Keyboard Shortcuts for Window Management

 For multilingual users (like me)

-As shown, I’ve only added hotkeys to the corner options.
-I added those because the animation is nicer than what Raycast 🖇️ has access to – but I don’t use any of the others.
-The reason I use the ones for the vertical halves in Raycast still, is that Raycast will cycle between 1/2, 2/3 and 1/3 when you repeat the hotkey.
-Please add this within 10 years, Apple! 🙏🏻 I went into more detail on my window management here.
+As could be seen in the screenshots, I’ve only added hotkeys for the corner options 3 I added these because they have nicer animations than what Raycast 🖇️ has access to – which I use for the halves.
+The reason is that it’ll cycle between 1/2, 2/3 and 1/3 when you repeat the hotkey. 👌🏻 Please add this within 10 years, Apple!

 Window->Move & Resize->Top Left